vantage-sh/docs.vantage.sh/docs/cost_reports.md

 When percent based cost allocation is set as a filter, forecasts will be produced in aggregate for all the set conditions and the percentage allocation will be applied to that forecast.

+## Amortization

+By default, all Cost Reports show upfront fees, such as fees for Reserved Instances, Savings Plans, Marketplace purchases and Support, amortized day-by-day for the period of the fee.
+You can choose to toggle a Cost Report to not amortize upfront fees if you wish to view the upfront fees on the day they are incurred by going to "Settings" on any Cost Report.

 ## Folders

 <div style={{display:"flex", justifyContent:"center"}}>